^

 • Antimicrobial effect.

-• Hypoglycemic action.
+• Hypoglycemic effect.

-• Optimization of cholesterol level in the blood.
+• Optimization of blood cholesterol levels.

-• Improve blood circulation.
+• Improving blood circulation.

-• Strengthening of blood vessels.
+• Strengthening blood vessels.

 • Restoration of cellular immunity.

-How to take stevia with diabetes?
+How to take stevia for diabetes?

 Attention!

-To simplify the perception of information, this instruction for use of the drug "Herb stevia with diabetes: how to take, contraindications" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
+To simplify the perception of information, this instruction for use of the drug "Herb stevia in diabetes: how to take, contraindications" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
 Before use read the annotation that came directly to medicines.

 Description provided for informational purposes and is not a guide to self-healing.
 The need for this drug, the purpose of the treatment regimen, methods and dose of the drug is determined solely by the attending physician.
 Self-medication is dangerous for your health.